 Dresses and Skirts

 Oh, and total dress length means from the very top of the back of the dress all the way to the hemline, not just the length of the bottom of the dress.
 Keep in mind these are just lengths to give you a starting point for helping you decide whether a dress might work for you.
+I’ve noticed in a lot of cases to achieve this shorter length I need to have dresses altered though I’ve found some beautiful ones, like this white spring dress that is perfect for styling into summer as well.

-For a more knee-length dress or skirt, those under 5’2 should look for dresses at or around 35 inches long while those 5’3-5’4 are looking for dresses at around 37 inches.
+For a more knee-length dress, those under 5’2 should look for dresses at or around 35 inches long while those 5’3-5’4 are looking for dresses at around 37 inches.
 For knee length dresses it’s important to make sure that they are hitting your right at the knees, as it is way to easy for them to hit in the awkward between range where they aren’t quite knee length but they aren’t a midi dress either and so instead they just end of looking a bit crazy.

 Maxi dress has always been the most difficult for me in terms of shopping for dresses.
 But I found the perfect one from ASOS, and now I use that as measuring stick for how long all of my maxi dresses are.
 Maxi dresses measuring between 53-57 inches depending on how tall you are, will be perfect for those of us on the shorter side of things.
 To be honest with you I have only ever found a couple of them that I haven’t had to alter, but ASOS and JcPenny’s petite section have both been gold mines.

 Nordstrom Rack has saved the day for me when it comes to finding great fitting petite tops that are specifically cut for a shorter torso and are modern.
-Whether its t-shirts or more structured blouses for work I’ve found some great pieces.
+Whether its t-shirts or more structured blouses to pair with pants and booties for work I’ve found some great pieces.
 When shopping for tops my biggest worry, especially when shopping online as with most things is the length.
 Of course, it’s usually pretty easy to hem a top, but for blouses and things that might be a little harder to alter, measuring from the center of the back of your neck down to where you want the hemline to fit will give you an idea of how long a shit will be.
 I don’t mind my shirts being a little longer as I tuck them in 90% of the time anyway so it’s not a big deal, but for nicer ones I tend to try and get them as close to an ideal length as I can.

 Whats more important for a top than length is making sure it fits everywhere else.
 Using your bust and waist measurements you can make sure that your tops will fit everywhere it counts.